 - Instruction Level Parallelism and VLSI

-Submissions are encouraged to adopt the final ACM “sigconf” format from https://www.acm.org/publications/proceedings-template.
-More details forthcoming at https://spaa.acm.org/submission/.
+Submissions must use the final ACM “sigconf” format from https://www.acm.org/publications/proceedings-template.
+More details are forthcoming at https://spaa.acm.org/submission/.

 Conflict of Interest Policy: